-This fact sheet appears below or can be viewed and downloaded here Fact Sheet - Timeframes and Extenstions for Deciding Access Applications Under the GIPA Act December 2018
+This fact sheet appears below or can be viewed and downloaded here Fact Sheet - Timeframes and Extensions for Deciding Access Applications Under the GIPA Act, updated August 2022

 The object of the GIPA Act is to open government information to the public.
 The GIPA Act provides a legally enforceable right to members of the public to access government information.

 The GIPA Act requires that the discretions conferred under the Act are exercised, as far as possible, to promptly facilitate and encourage access to government information at the lowest reasonable cost.

 These discretions include when an agency seeks to extend the timeframe to decide a formal access application by agreement with the applicant.

 What is the timeframe to decide an access application?